The Magic of Customer Experience: Takeaways from CCExpo 2018

 AI is helping agents with their customer conversations to personalize interactions through smart recommendations, best next actions, auto-triage, and sentiment analysis.
 Robotic Process Automation (RPA) has proven successful in interactions that are simple, fast, and easily automated, including ecommerce, customer service, and quick diagnostics.

-Michael Zurat, Director of Engagement at Cognosante, recommends to start small with AI in your contact center and use the findings to build the business case for ROI.
+Michael Zurat, Director of Engagement at Cognosante, recommends starting small with AI in your contact center and use the findings to build the business case for ROI.

 “A good use case for AI in your contact center is for compliance insights and coaching opportunities.
 AI helps agents be the best agents they can be.”– Michael Zurat, Director of Engagement, Cognosante – CCExpo 2018